Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 Some say that the actual is even more, and is hidden from the public.
-The military budget is not subject to audit and is not even debated seriously in the Parliament.
+The military budget is not subject to audit and is not even debated seriously in Parliament.

-According to a UN report, Pakistan is among countries with the least spending in social sectors.
+According to a UN report, Pakistan is among the countries with the least spending in social sectors.
 Hardly 5 percent of its GDP is spent on social services like education and health care.

-It isn’t just about military eating up a large chunk of the budget, but the kind of power that it enjoys in the country.
+It isn’t just about the military eating up a large chunk of the budget, but the kind of power that it enjoys in the country.
 The Pakistani army runs about 50 commercial forces and has its say in politics as well.

 The military backed Imran Khan’s candidacy to become the Prime Minister of Pakistan, and ever since he came into power, the business side of the military has expanded even more.

 Pakistan’s ideology is based on protecting Islam, and its army has backed it.
 Oppression in the name of religion halted Pakistan’s growth.
 Religious atrocities have brought in conflicts and violence, which eventually lead to poverty.

 Those who take up arms in the name of Islam are backed by the state.
 As a result, the youth of the country, frustrated by the poor state of the economy, takes upon itself to improve the situation by joining terrorist organizations.

 The country’s politics deserves equal blame for its poor economy.
 With most of its politicians coming from wealthy families, they fail to understand the needs of the poor.